 Note: In Qatar, it’s illegal to eat or drink in public from dawn to sunset during Ramadan.

 x Don’t drink alcohol in public or in private in the presence of Muslims.
 The consumption of alcohol is prohibited in Islam, and public consumption is illegal in Qatar during Ramadan.

 Note: In Qatar, it’s illegal to drink alcohol in public.
 For Muslims, it’s illegal to drink alcohol at all times.
 In addition, bars, lounges and night clubs are closed during Ramadan, as is the drinks distribution centre.

 x Don’t overeat or overindulge, in anything, after breaking your fast.
 That beats the purpose of fasting in Ramadan.
 Do everything in moderation!

-x Don’t work long hours.
+x Try not to work long hours.
 Overworking yourself while fasting can harm your health.
 In addition, long working hours could result in you rushing back home in time for Iftar, which could lead to putting your life and others in danger.
 Please avoid reckless driving in order to make it on time for Iftar.

-x Don’t workout or go to the gym before you break your fast, as you can harm your health.
+x Don’t workout before you break your fast, as you can harm your health.
 Deaths have been reported as a result of this.
-If you’re not fasting and at the gym before Iftar, avoid drinking or eating in front of those who are fasting.
-Again, some fasting Muslims might not mind seeing you eat, drink or smoke so enquire if you’ve no other option!

 x Try to avoid supermarkets from noon to Iftar if you’d like to avoid the rush, as families stock up on groceries for the evening meals.
 This is the time to indulge in one of the many delicacies available.
 Why not try qatayef: these are the little pancakes commonly eaten during Ramadan and widely available.
 Delicious with cheese, dates and nuts.